 Are you still undecided about your look this Halloween?
 Check out these 10 awesome skeleton makeup looks – spooky but glamorous at the same time!

-Want to see my skeleton makeup choices for this Halloween?
+Want to see my DIY skeleton makeup choices for this Halloween?
 Go ahead and browse!

 1. Purple Skull